Phoenix has the best hiking, trail running, and mountain biking opportunities.

-Outdoor adventurers love it here.
-We have city parks, county parks, regional parks, state parks and national forests with hundreds of miles of trails, just waiting to be explored.
+Outdoor adventurers love it here in the Valley.
+We’re blessed with city parks, county parks, regional parks, state parks and national forests with hundreds of miles of trails, just waiting to be explored.

 Hiking or Trail Running